Akascape/Datamosher-Pro/Readme.md

 I was also looking for some good datamoshing software and I found that you have to either use those old softwares like Avidemux or have to look for some paid plugins to datamosh your videos, so I created my own GUI based application that is Datamosher Pro which is a free project.
 It contains `30+` different effects which can replicate any type of datamoshing style.
 With Datamosher Pro, you can quickly and easily datamosh your videos.
 # How to Install?
 You can either use the python based version for viewing logs and changing source code if you want, or if you are a basic windows user then download the windows executable version of Datamosher Pro from the Download section or from the [release page](https://github.com/Akascape/Datamosher-Pro/releases/tag/Datamosher_Prov1.5).
-<br>Note: For python users required modules will be automatically downloaded if not installed, so no need to do much hard work.
+<br>Note: For python users who are not in windows, please download the correct version of ffglitch from ffglitch.org and extract it in inside the ffglitch folder of Datamosher pro.
+(Only windows version is given in this repo)
 # DOWNLOAD
 <br>[`⬇️Windows⬇️`](https://github.com/Akascape/Datamosher-Pro/releases/download/Datamosher_Prov1.5/Datamosher_Pro_win64.zip) [`⬇️Python⬇️`](https://github.com/Akascape/Datamosher-Pro/releases/download/Datamosher_Prov1.5/Datamosher_Pro-python_version.zip)
 # How to Use?